Argiziont/OOTPLab41/README.md

 - Template Method.

 Terms of reference.
-To develop a report generator system that can produce different types of reports with varying data sources, filters, and visualizations.
+To develop application capable of generating reports for Housing compnany, this should cover reports that should display data in different formats.
+This system will produce different types of reports with varying data sources, filters, and visualizations.
+Employees need to be capable of generating reports for next cases:
+-Last 100 sold houses
+-Avg price for last quarter
-The system should also be flexible enough to generate reports in different formats such as CSV, PDF, and HTML.
+-Spots on US map with circles indicating housing popularity The system should also be flexible enough to generate reports in different formats such as CSV, PDF, and HTML.

 1. Create a set of report templates that define the structure of the reports, including any formatting rules, data sources, and visualization options.
 The templates should be designed in a way that allows them to be extended and customized for different types of reports.